Total annual RPA technology revenue is expected to reach $1.3 billion in 2020, up from $98 million in 2015. How long will that last?

 “That’s crucial,” said Miers.
 “You have to track that, right now with an Excel spreadsheet that you’re going to manually fill-in and maintain.”

 Meaning, most RPA tools lack any meaningful tracking capabilities, leaving it up to IT staff to manually track thousands of RPA bots being created by employees across the organization.
-Of course, few organizations have done this, leading to another issue: technical debt.
+Of course, few organizations have done this, leading to other issues: human errors and technical debt.

 Here’s how Miers explained RPA’s dependency on UI to the audience: